-Fixed rate guaranteed senior secured bonds are stated net of unamortised issue costs of £1,622k (2020: £1,806k).
+Fixed rate guaranteed senior secured bonds are stated net of unamortised issue costs of £1,532k (2021: £1,622k).
 The Company incurred total issue costs of £4,403k in respect of the fixed rate bonds.
-These costs, together with the interest expense, are allocated to the profit and loss amount over the term of the bonds.
+These costs, together with the interest expense, are allocated to the profit and loss account over the term of the bonds.
 Interest is calculated using the effective interest rate method.

-The Company has committed borrowing facilities available of £167,294k which have been fully drawn as at 31 March 2021 (2020: £167,294k).
+The Company has committed borrowing facilities available of £167,294k which have been fully drawn as at 31 March 2022 (2021: £167,294k).